JosephTiTan/HFIN/README.md

 Note:
-24/6/18 We upload the checkpoint of the WorldView II dataset in ../training/logs/best_net.pth
+24/6/18 We have uploaded the checkpoint of the WorldView II dataset in ../training/logs/best_net.pth